dan-reid/Generative-Design-Max-MSP/README.md

 ```

 ### Drawing
-`m4x` does not contain any of the drawing methods from the p5js libray so you will still need to use `mgraphics` to actually draw thing to the window.
-The reason for this is that the purpose of this package is not to try to reinvent the wheel or create a full clone of p5js for Max but rather to make transitioning from the p5js way of doing thing to the `mgraphics` way of doing things a little easier.
+`m4x` doesn't contain any of the drawing methods from the p5js libray, so you will still need to use `mgraphics` to actually draw things to the window.

+The reason for this is that the purpose of this package is not to try to reinvent the wheel or create a full clone of p5js inside Max, but rather to make transitioning from the p5js way of doing thing to the `mgraphics` way of doing things a little easier.

-It also adds some functionality that didn't exist in `mgraphics` or `js` in the Max realm such as p5's Color class (made compatible with `mgraphics`), p5's seedable random number genertor, and p5's perlin noise genertor.
+However, it does add some functionality that didn't exist in `mgraphics` or `js` in the Max realm in general, notably:
+- A Color class with `RGB`, `HSB`, & `HSL` modes (all made compatible with `mgraphics` so you don't have to worry about color conversion)
+- A seedable random number genertor
+- A perlin noise genertor.

 ### Naming convention
 For the sake of consistency, this package following the naming convention of `mgraphics` and therefor all method names are in snake_case rather then camelCase.